High jump: History

-American coaches, including two-time NCAA champion Frank Costello of the University of Maryland, flocked to Russia to learn from Brumel and his coaches like Vladimir Dyachkov.
-However, it would be a solitary innovator at Oregon State University, Dick Fosbury, who would bring the high jump into the next century.
+Coaches from the United States, such as a two-time NCAA champion Frank Costello of the University of Maryland, traveled to Russia to learn from Brumel and his coaches like Vladimir Dyachkov.
+However, a solitary innovator at Oregon State University, Dick Fosbury, brought back the high jump into the next century.

 Taking advantage of the raised, softer, artificially-cushioned landing areas that were in use by then, Fosbury added a new twist to the outmoded Eastern cut-off.
 He directed himself over the bar head and shoulders first, going over on his back and landing in a fashion that would likely have resulted in serious injury in the old ground-level landing pits, which were usually filled with sawdust or sand mixtures.
 Around the same time, Debbie Brill independently came up with the same technique, which she called the 'Brill Bend'.